madcodez/anomaly_detection_py/README.md

 Skills & Tools Covered

-Automating the setup of anomaly detection
+Automating the setup of anomaly detection,
-EC2
+EC2,
-Kinesis
+Kinesis,
-DynamoDB
+DynamoDB,
-SNS using CloudFormation templates
+SNS using CloudFormation templates,
-Provisioning an S3 bucket using CloudFormation Deploying the contents of S3 using CodeDeploy into the EC2 instance Provisioning the Lambda handler using Cloud Formation
+Provisioning an S3 bucket using CloudFormation, Deploying the contents of S3 using CodeDeploy into the EC2 instance, Provisioning the Lambda handler using Cloud Formation